 For a long time, Aves, or birds, were thought to have descended from lizard-hipped dinosaurs, although recent research suggests we need to shuffle our conception of the evolutionary tree a little.
 Ironically, they may have descended from certain bird-hipped dinosaurs after all.

-Three lineages of mammals – monotremes (egg-layers), marsupials (pouched) and eutherians (placental) – were already established when large dinosaurs went extinct.
+Three lineages of mammals – monotremes (egg-layers), marsupials (pouched) and eutherians (placental) – were already established when large dinosaurs went extinct due to major environmental shifts.
+The mammals that survived exploited the ex-dinosaur habitats, food sources and territories, rapidly filling the ecological gaps left behind.
+This was our chance to shine.

 This brings us to the present day.
 Congratulations for getting this far, both in terms of evolutionary history and reading this article.
 You, sir, are fit to survive.

 In fact, the majority of life that has ever existed has struggled and fought not to die young.
-Many perished in the jaws of some larger animal or at the mercy of famine or disease.
+Many perished in the jaws of some larger animal or at the mercy of famine or disease or catastrophic environmental change.
+These are the challenges which shaped the evolution of all animals, including humans.
+Until now.

 Are We Still Evolving?